-Save big on ECS biannual meetings, educational programming & all ECS products and services, including discounts on publications such as Monographs and ECS Transactions.
+Save big on ECS biannual meetings, educational programming, and all ECS products and services, including discounts on publications such as ECS Monographs and ECS Transactions.

-ECS offers numerous opportunities to meet with peers and expand your circle of contacts through involvement in our thirteen technical divisions, sections and/or numerous committees.
+ECS offers numerous opportunities to meet with peers and expand your circle of contacts through involvement in our 13 technical divisions, sections, and/or numerous committees.

 Network and engage

-Connect with colleagues throughout the with access to the ECS Member Directory.
+Connect with colleagues throughout the world using the ECS Member Directory.

 Enhance your career/research